-Russell is currently working part time as a Learning Disability Outreach nurse.
-He also works as an independent Clinician attending Care and Treatment reviews in secure services under Transforming care.
+Russell is currently working as an independent Clinician/ Chair attending Care and Treatment reviews in secure services under Transforming care.
 Before this Russell was employed on a secondment to NHS England to support the transforming care agenda as a regional project manager.
 Prior to this he managed the Learning Disability Outreach team in Leicester.
 He has worked as a learning disability nurse for over 30 years, across residential and community services.
 He has a Masters degree in ‘Learning Disability –Quality of Life’ and has a passion for sharing knowledge to benefit others.
 His specific interests relate to his hands on experience of managing a ‘challenging needs team’.
-He chairs the East Midlands Learning Disability Nurse Network.
+He used to chair the East Midlands Learning Disability Nurse Network.

 Russell Woolgar summarises a study of family contact during out of area placements for patients in a specialist forensic intellectual disability service.[read the full story...]